django-commons/django-typer/doc/source/architecture.rst

   of any plugins should necessitate the addition of a common initializer and makes some last attempts to pick the correct help from __doc__ if no help is present.

-Below you can see that the backup inhertiance example :class:`~django_typer.Typer` tree.
+Below you can see that the backup inhertiance example :class:`~django_typer.management.Typer` tree.
 Each command class has its own completely separate tree.

 .. image:: /_static/img/inheritance_tree.png
     :align: center